 3. Betty Ren Wright, 1927 - 2013

-Betty Ren Wright’s early career as an editor of kid’s books in Western Publishing honed her to write compelling ghost stories about kids.
-She also contributed short fictional stories in many magazines before fully committing to writing novels.
-Wright authored over 50 books, and among her famous gothic works are *The Dollhouse Murders, Christina’s Ghost,*and The Ghosts of Mercy Manor.
+Betty Ren Wright’s early career as an editor of children’s books at Western Publishing helped her develop skills for writing compelling ghost stories about kids.
+She also contributed short fictional stories to many magazines before fully committing to writing novels.
+Wright authored over 50 books, and among her famous gothic works are The Dollhouse Murders, Christina’s Ghost, and The Ghosts of Mercy Manor.

-In *The Dollhouse Murders,*she invested in characters with disabilities who were called by the spirit of a dollhouse to unravel the murder that happened in the house 30 years ago.
-Similarly, [A Ghost in the House](https://www.amazon.com/dp/0590436031? tag=work089-20) plots supernatural events occurring in an old home until the main character decides to track them and finds they’re a family.
-In these two novels, Wright’s writing style centers around bringing a scary yet satisfying involvement of her readers in solving the twists and plots in the stories.
+In The Dollhouse Murders, she created characters with disabilities who were called by the spirit of a dollhouse to unravel a murder that happened in the house 30 years earlier.
+Similarly, A Ghost in the House plots supernatural events occurring in an old home until the main character decides to track them and discovers they involve a family.
+In these novels, Wright’s writing style centers on bringing scary yet satisfying reader involvement in solving the twists and plots in the stories.

 “But, even little kids can learn to help themselves, and they’re happier because of it.”